AndreuJove/mastercrawlerTFG/README.md

 ## Crawler description:
-This crawler aims to determinate the status and collect the HTMLS without JavaScript from the websites of a dataset of bioinformatic tools.
+This crawler aims to determinate the status (HTTP Codes, Exceptions) and collect the HTMLS without JavaScript from the websites of a dataset of bioinformatic tools.

 #### Input:
-- Dataset of bioinformatics tools (the access to their websites).
+- Dataset of bioinformatics tools (used to get the websites of the bioinformatic tools).

 #### Output:
 - JSON file that contains the count of the most common domains in these websites.